zlargon/voc/README.md

   http://dlcplayer.jimdo.com/

+  - `dlc` is build-in now, so you don't have to install command line by self.
-  - original download link has died, but you still can download from [here](https://github.com/zlargon/voc/raw/master/dlcplayer.zip).
+  - You still can download dlcplayer from [here](https://github.com/zlargon/voc/raw/master/dlcplayer.zip) if you want.

 ## Configuration